blackears/blenderTerrainSculpt/README.md

 Radius of brush stroke.
 You can press the **[** and **]** keys to change the radius of the brush.

 #### Inner Radius
 Used to adjust the hardness of the brush.
-The space between the outer and inner radius provies a falloff region for your stroke.
+The space between the outer and inner radius provides a falloff region for your stroke.
 You can press the **Shift-[** and **Shift-]** keys to change the inner radius of the brush.

 #### Strength
 Multiplier for the strength of your brush stroke.